khaledkaram510/elzero_template_one/README.md

-# template_one-
+# template_one
-this is elzero template one website with html and css
+this is elzero template one website with html and css i did it